Is Man Utd vs Liverpool on TV? Channel, time and how to watch FA Cup

 When is Manchester United vs Liverpool?

-The FA Cup quarter-final will kick off at 3:30pm GMT on Sunday 17 March.
+The FA Cup quarter-final will kick off at 3:30pm GMT today, Sunday 17 March.

 What TV channel is it on?